EdwardSuryaputra/GIGIH_Final_Project/README.md

 ## Database

-The database I used for this app is SQLite
+The database I used for this app is a relational database

 ## Run Unit Testing
 To make the unit test for the features of this app, i used rspec, so if you want to run the test please run bundle exec rspec -fd to run all test.